absinthe-graphql/absinthe/guides/complexity-analysis.md

 ```

 For a field, the first argument to the function you supply to `complexity/1` is the user arguments
--- just as a field's resolver can use use arguments to resolve its value, the complexity
+-- just as a field's resolver can use user arguments to resolve its value, the complexity
 function that you provide can use the same arguments to calculate the field's complexity.

 The second argument passed to your complexity function is the child (that is,